osxmidi/LinVst/README.md

 Drag and Drop is enabled for the embedded LinVst version used with Reaper/Tracktion/Waveforn/Bitwig but it's only for items dragged and dropped onto the vst window and not for items dragged and dropped from the vst window to the DAW/host or to the Desktop window.
 Usually the dragged item (dragged outside of the vst's window) will be saved as a midi or wav file in a location that is most likely to be located in one of the vst's folders ie a folder in My Documents or a folder that the vst installation has created.
 The midi or wav file can then be dragged to the DAW.
-See MT-PowerDrumKit and EZDrummer2 and Addictive Drums 2 below for some details.
+See MT-PowerDrumKit and EZDrummer2 and Addictive Drums 2 and SSD5 below for some details.

 **Renoise**